25 Animals That Have Been Imprisoned or Arrested

 While walking down the street in the West German city of Bottrop in 2015, a woman realized that she had attracted a furry stalker: a tiny red squirrel.
 The animal was chasing her and acting aggressively.
 Frightened and unable to flee the rodent, the woman called the police for help.
 Authorities captured the squirrel, “arrested” it, and brought it back to the station.
 There, they discovered that the critter was suffering from exhaustion.

-Police helped nurse the squirrel back to health by feeding it honey, and a spokesman said the squirrel would be sent to a rescue center instead of languishing away in a cell for its stalkerish habits.
+Police helped nurse the squirrel back to health by feeding it honey, and a spokesperson said the squirrel would be sent to a rescue center instead of languishing away in a cell for its stalkerish habits.

 5. THE BAD MONKEYS IN INDIA THAT WERE IMPRISONED IN “MONKEY JAIL.”

 In 2004, a rogue monkey became infamous for terrorizing residents of the city of Patiala, in India’s northern Punjab region.
 The monkey was guilty of multiple crimes: It stole food from homes, ripped the buttons off people's shirts, threatened kids with bricks, and once even swiped someone’s math textbooks and calculator.
 To keep the marauding jungle creature off the streets, officials sentenced it to “monkey jail”—a now-defunct detainment center in Patiala that was reserved for ill-behaving primates.

 The “monkey jail”—which appears to have operated from 1996 until the mid-2000s—was located in the corner of a local zoo.
 The 15-foot-wide barred cell was secured with chain-link fencing and wire mesh, and had a sign that read: “These monkeys have been caught from various cities of Punjab.
 They are notorious.
 Going near them is dangerous.”